Indiana CPA CPE Requirements for Recertification

-Each three-year recertification period carries a requirement for CPAs to complete at least 4 hours of professional ethics training.
-This requirement can be met through completion of a competency-based ethics course or experience that augments the applicant’s knowledge and skill in providing accounting services, specifically through the application of the code of professional conduct, which shall be in a non-compensated role with a professional or trade organization verified by the organization.
+Each recertification period carries a requirement for CPAs to complete at least 4 hours of professional ethics training.
+Individuals can fulfill this requirement by completing a competency-based ethics course.
+However, another option is gaining experience that augments the applicant’s knowledge and skill in providing accounting services.
+Specifically, experienced should be gained through the application of the code of professional conduct.
+This must also be through a non-compensated role with a professional or trade organization verified by the organization.

 Furthermore, 10% of the total hours required per recertification period must be in the subject areas of Accounting and/or Auditing.

 Credit Limitations and Calculation

 CPAs can obtain up to 50% of the required recertification credit through formal instruction or presentation.
 This material must cover accounting and/or auditing-related topics.
 However, college instruction is not acceptable if the licensee is an instructor who teaches courses on a daily basis.
 For this method, credit is equal to presentation plus preparation.
 But preparation credit may not exceed twice the length of presentation.
 Furthermore, repeat instruction of the same course is not accepted within the same renewal period.

 It is also possible for CPAs to earn up to 15 CPE hours per semester hour through a university course.
 Alternative, if taking a quarter courses, 10 CPE hours.
 However, the licensee must obtain a grade of “C” or above for the Board to accept the credit.

 Meetings in the certain categories will not count for CPE credit as dictated by the Indiana Board.
 These include meetings conducted during eating periods, business meetings for the election of directors or officers, treasurer’s reports or committee reports, committee work with local, state and national professional organizations, and also firm staff meetings oriented toward administrative and housekeeping matters.